ELeeAstro/Exo-FMS_column_semigrey/README.md

 The option 'None' for each of these scheme will it off (e.g. To run without conv adjustment set adj_scheme = 'None')

-nlay, a_sh , b_sh - the number of layers, and filename that contain the a and b constants for the hybrid sigma grid
+nlay, a_sh , b_sh - the number of layers, and filenames that contain the a and b constants for the hybrid sigma grid

 t_step - time step in seconds
 nstep - number of integer timesteps